-6Bruce Stone, "An Analysis of Chinese Data on Root and Tuber Crop Production," The China Quarterly, September 1984, pp. 594~630.

-The decline in 1959 area, however, followed by some recovery in 1960 are undoubtedly real, although it is impossible to verify the exact figures.
-Inflated reports of miraculous grain production success in 1958 led authorities to increase area sown with economic crops in 1959 at the expense of staples.
-7 When the truth became clear (1958 had been a good, but not spectacular year), it was too late to correct spring planting.
-Some compensation would have been made with 1959 fall planted cassava, however, and in 1960, in view of poor harvests for all foodcrops the previous year.
+6Bruce Stone An Analysis of Chinese Data on Root and Tuber Crop Production The China Quarterly September 1984 pp 594 630 late to correct spring planting Some compensation would have been made with 1959 fall planted cassava however and in 1960 in view of poor harvests for all foodcrops the previous year.
 The yield decline in 1960 is consistent with widespread natural disasters throughout China estimated to be the worst in the twentieth century.
-These were somewhat less severe in Guangxi than in some other provinces, but yields of other Guangxi food crops reportedly decline by a weighted average of 9 percent during 1960 and 1961.
-8 Spring planted cassava, in particular, is subject to insect damage during the seedling period and in the fall, typhoon damage.
+These were somewhat less severe in Guangxi than in some other provinces but yields of other Guangxi food crops reportedly de line by a weighted average of 9 percent during 1960 and 1961.
+8 Spring planted cassava in particular is subject to insect damage during the seedling period and in the fall typhoon damage